davirxavier/ember-iot-arduino/README.md

 # 🔥 Ember IoT – Host Your Own IoT Cloud

-Ember IoT is a simple proof of concept for a self-hostable IoT cloud designed to work with Arduino-based devices and an Android mobile app.
+Ember IoT is a simple proof of concept for a Firebase-hosted IoT cloud designed to work with Arduino-based devices and an Android mobile app.
 It enables microcontrollers to connect to the cloud, securely sync data, and interact with a mobile interface all while using the Firebase Authentication and Firebase Realtime Database services.

-This project includes an Android application that features device management and a customizable UI for interacting with connected devices.
-Alternatively, the Ember IoT library can also be used for microcontroller-to-microcontroller communication, allowing devices to communicate directly without the need for the Android app.
+**This project's aim is to enable you to create a simple IoT infrastructure without all the hassle of setting up a server in your home network or in a cloud provider.**

 ---